Enhancing Generalizable 6D Pose Tracking of an In-Hand Object with Tactile Sensing: Method

 \section{Method}

 In this section, we introduce \model in detail.
-The main idea of \model is leveraging kinematic cues extracted from tactile signals to boost visual pose trackers through a geometric-kinematic optimization strategy.
-We first introduce some generalizable visual pose trackers in Section \ref{sec:3.1}.
-Then we present the tactile kinematic cues in Section \ref{sec:3.2} that decode kinematic states of the in-hand object from the tactile marker flows.
-Finally we show how to integrate such kinematic cues with various visual pose trackers in Section \ref{sec:3.3}.
+As illustrated in Figure \ref{fig:method_overview}, the key idea is leveraging tactile kinematic cues learned from tactile sensing to boost visual pose trackers through a geometric-kinematic optimization strategy.
+We first revisit generalizable visual pose trackers in Section \ref{sec:3.1}.
+We then present tactile kinematic cues that estimate kinematic state of the in-hand object from tactile images and marker flows in Section \ref{sec:3.2}.
+Finally, we propose a geometric-kinematic optimization strategy to integrate object kinematic states with various visual pose trackers in Section \ref{sec:3.3}.